ika-joshi/OsteoAnalizer/README.md

 ## Contributions

-The package was developed by Krutika Joshi.The author coded the all the functions independently with the aid of the resources listed below:
+The package was developed by Krutika Joshi.
+The author coded the all the functions independently with the aid of the resources listed below:

 Function `CleanCSVFile`:
 * Package `na.omit` is used to clean data sets in `CleanCSVFile`.